 Building healthy tomorrows

-Create highly efficient mechanical systems for the most energy efficient hospital in the nation.
+Create highly efficient mechanical systems for the most energy-efficient hospital in the nation.

 - Issaquah, WA

-The team’s challenge on the Swedish Issaquah project was to deliver a 175-bed hospital in 26 months from design start to opening that would be one of the most energy efficient medical facilities in the nation.
+The team’s challenge on the Swedish Issaquah project was to deliver a 175-bed hospital in 26 months from design start to opening that would be one of the most energy-efficient medical facilities in the nation.
 To make these goals a reality, the team relied on lean design and construction methods and Integrated Project Delivery (IPD) principles to see it through.

 Our IPD mechanical team stretched the limits of the process in order to meet the aggressive project goals.
 Keys to the success of the project were extensive energy modeling and life cycle analysis, targeted early procurement for major equipment, performance-based procurement of major equipment, and early BIM modeling.

-As the first greenfield hospital built in King County in 25 years, Swedish Issaquah became one the most energy efficient hospitals in the nation when it opened.
+As the first greenfield hospital built in King County in 25 years, Swedish Issaquah became one of the most energy efficient hospitals in the nation when it opened.
 The facility’s energy savings far exceeded expectations of 150 KBTUs per square foot of energy per year.
 Our systems were major contributors to the energy efficiency of the facility.
 That’s what we do—create healthy buildings and healthy futures.

 Energy efficient mechanical systems create comfortable spaces while saving energy.